Auckland, Coromandel, Queenstown,

 Day 3: Coromandel: Bike Hauraki Rail Trail

-Today you will drive south along the Coromandel Peninsula to Waihi and the Waikino Café to collect your rental bikes for a 16 mile self-guided ride on the Hauraki Rail Trail through the Karangahake Gorge to Paeroa return (approx. 8 miles each way).
+Today you will drive to Paeroa to collect your rental bikes for a 16 mile self-guided ride on the Hauraki Rail Trail through the Karangahake Gorge to Waikino and return (approx. 8 miles each way).
 This is considered one of the most picturesque parts of trail.

 Carved through solid rock, the 1.1Km Karangahake Rail tunnels are a labyrinth of glow worm lit historic mining tunnels.
 The Karangahake Gorge, one of the “fourteen wonders of New Zealand” and packed with gold mining history.
 The rewarding Windows Walk is a “must do”.
 The loop meanders through old mining relics and historical tunnels.
 Four “windows” expose the spectacular gorge scenery – the bush, cliffs and the dynamic river below.
-There are a few places to stop and eat in the Karangahake Gorge so you may like to buy lunch from the café before departing.
+There are a few cafes and restaurants along the way stop and eat in the Karangahake Gorge or take your own picnic lunch.

 Hauraki Rail Trail